wp-plugins/smartbroker/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 6.0 =
+This update is required if using SmartBroker server v6, and will not work with server versions prior to v6.
+Do not update your plugin without first checking your server version.

 = 1.2 =
 This upgrade is required to update links to new SmartBroker file structure.